Widnes 26 Saints 42.

 Saints were wearing the Vikings down and it looked too easy when the line opened up for Bryn Hargreaves to bash his way over, converted by Foster to make it 16-0.

 Saints were soon back for more, with an astute kick from Ellis early in the set being caught by Armstrong on the wing.
-He drew his man and sent Kiwi international Soliola storming over for his first try.
+He drew his man and sent Kiwi international Soliola storming over for his

 Foster’s goal made it 22-0 and it looked like it was going to be a walkover for the men in the red vee.